commonknowledge/articles/README.md

 46. A poll on a resolution may be demanded:

-    1. In advance of the general meeting where the matter is to be put to the vote; or
+    a.
+In advance of the general meeting where the matter is to be put to the vote; or
-    2. At a general meeting, either before a show of hands on that resolution or immediately after the result of a show of hands on that resolution is declared.
+    b.
+At a general meeting, either before a show of hands on that resolution or immediately after the result of a show of hands on that resolution is declared.

 47. A poll may be demanded by:

-    1. The chairperson of the meeting;
+    a.
+The chairperson of the meeting;
-    2. The Directors;
+    b.
+The Directors;
-    3. Two or more Persons having the right to vote on a resolution.
+    c.
+Two or more Persons having the right to vote on a resolution.

 48. A demand for a poll may be withdrawn if the poll has not yet been taken and the chairperson consents to the withdrawal.